openflighthpc/concertim-ansible-playbook/ansible/README.md

 # Building and configuring a Concertim MIA

-This directory contains two ansible playbooks to 1) build a vanilla MIA and 2) configure a vanilla MIA.
+This directory contains ansible playbooks to build a vanilla MIA and configure a vanilla MIA.

 ## Prerequisites